-So, whether you’re planning a road trip around Scotland, or looking to spend all next summer in Europe, or tentatively researching an exciting long-haul holiday or an extended trip – or perhaps you’ve started to suspect that your life wasn’t meant to be lived in one place all of the time and you’d like to start travelling more or even living a location free nomadic lifestyle – then this is absolutely the website for you!
+So, whether you’re planning a road trip around Scotland, or looking to spend all next summer in Europe, or tentatively researching an exciting long-haul holiday or an extended trip – or perhaps you’ve started to suspect that your life wasn’t meant to be lived in one place all of the time and you’d like to start travelling more often or even living a location free nomadic lifestyle – then this is absolutely the website for you!

 Maybe your perspective on life has shifted of late due to the pandemic or perhaps the kids have left home and you have an empty nest?
 It could be you’re simply in need of ticking everything off your bucket list sooner rather than later and before something else gets in the way of you heading off into the great unknown on the adventure of a lifetime.

 “Whatever your reason for reading this today – I’m here to take you by the hand and to inspire you take that leap of faith – and to travel as near or as far and as quickly or as slowly as it suits you.”